IreneMurage/Irene-Photography-Website/README.md

 * HTML
 * CSS

-This website is built with plain HTML and CSS only.
-No frameworks, libraries, or special effects were used.
+This website is built with plain HTML and CSS only.Special effects used include the hover effect.

 ## Support and contact details
 If you have any questions, feedback, or ideas, feel free to reach out via my GitHub: